alinmindroc/Twitter-Wordcloud/README.md

 #### How to build the app locally (without docker):

 1. Make sure you have python version 2.7.9 installed.
-For older versions, use `pip install requests[security]` so that the requests done by urllib3 won't throw security exceptions.
+For older versions, use `pip install requests[security]` so that the requests made by urllib3 won't throw security exceptions.
 2. Install redis `pip install redis` (python 2.7.9 comes with pip)
 3. Install tweepy `pip install tweepy`
 4. Start the redis server